stanislav-malchev/Siege-of-Avalon-Phaser-Electron/README.md

 The aim of this fork is to help game developers, who are proficient in JavaScript, to start on a new desktop engine that uses the game assets.

 I haven't even included Electron at this point.
-I think it should be added in the end.
-So far the fork includes only several lines of code that read the proprietary POX files and animate characters and monsters.
+I think it should be added much later.
+So far the fork includes only several lines of code that read the POX files and animate characters and monsters.

 Since I will not have time to work on the engine, hopefully someone with more time and enthusiasm will use this fork to create the new [Freeablo](https://freeablo.org) or [FOnline](https://www.fonline-reloaded.net/).